perrutquist/timer_app/README.md

 👉 Try the live version at <https://perrutquist.github.io/timer_app/>.

-To run it locally, simply open `index.html` in any modern browser or deploy the folder to any static host (GitHub Pages, Netlify, Vercel, …).
+To run it locally, serve the folder with any static HTTP server (see Development section) or deploy it to any static host (GitHub Pages, Netlify, Vercel, …).

 ## Features